The OMAC Project: The OMAC Project: Infinite Crisis Special #1 - "The Lazarus Protocol"

-In The OMAC Project: Infinite Crisis Special #1, which takes place after Infinite Crisis #6, Brother Eye has crash-landed in the Rub Al-Khali Desert in southern Saudi Arabia, taking possession of two local sentries.
-Sasha Bordeaux, returning from the successful attack against Brother Eye in space, is requested by Batman to track down the remains of the satellite (containing information on countless metahumans) and destroy it.
+In The OMAC Project: Infinite Crisis Special #1, which takes place after Infinite Crisis #6, Brother Eye crash-lands in the Rub' Al-Khali Desert and takes control of two local sentries.
+Sasha Bordeaux, returning from a successful attack against Brother Eye in space, is tasked with destroying the remains of Brother Eye.
+Meanwhile, Amanda Waller is appointed the acting Black King of Checkmate.

-Meanwhile, President Jonathan Vincent Horne is being debriefed on the Brother Eye situation by Amanda Waller.
-Afterwards, he appoints Waller as acting Black King of Checkmate until further notice.
-In the desert, local forces try to gain control of the downed machinery, but are eliminated by a behemoth OMAC created from the two sentries.

-In Switzerland, Jessica Midnight is communicating with Mr. Bones, Director of DEO, when she is quickly interrupted and cut off by Amanda Waller (flanked by Fire).
-Waller demands to know what's currently happening, having Fire put the "heat" on Midnight as well as announcing herself as Midnight's new superior.

-While the Israeli, Russian and Chinese governments begin measures to retrieve the satellite, Brother Eye attempts to remote link to Sasha and take control of her body, but it fails.
-Sasha arrives at a Checkmate safehouse and attempts to make contact with Midnight at headquarters, but is stopped by Waller, who demands to know if Sasha is an OMAC or not.
-Sasha does not know.
-Waller demands Sasha to return to base, but Sasha says she will not.
-Waller then instructs Fire to stop Brother Eye from being reactivated, even if it means killing Sasha or Midnight.
-When Fire protests such lethal commandments, Waller jabs at her with remarks on what she did for her people in Brazil before gaining her powers and how much she enjoyed it.
+While the Israeli, Russian, and Chinese governments begin measures to retrieve the satellite, Brother Eye attempts to remote link to Sasha and take control of her body, but it fails.
+Sasha arrives at a Checkmate safehouse and attempts to make contact with Jessica Midnight at headquarters, but is stopped by Waller, who demands to know if Sasha is an OMAC or not.
+Waller instructs Fire to stop Brother Eye from being reactivated, even if it means killing Sasha or Midnight.

 As all of the factions reach the downed satellite, Sasha rushes through the ensuing battle to detonate explosives from within Brother Eye's CPU chamber.
 The computer nearly succeeds in downloading its programming and data files over Sasha's mind when she activates the explosives.
 Searching the wreckage, Fire and Midnight find Sasha alive and free of the nanobots that she was infected with.